Anxiety Therapy for Adults in Ontario

 Sometimes you’ll laugh.
 Sometimes you’ll cry.
 Sometimes we’ll sit in silence for a few breaths to let something settle.
 It’s all welcome here.

-I offer virtual therapy across Ontario for adults navigating anxiety, depression, and chronic stress.
+I offer virtual anxiety therapy across Ontario for adults navigating overthinking, emotional overwhelm, and anxiety in relationships.

 Frequently Asked Questions